Last Updated on November 11, 2023 by Laura Teso

 The most fascinating part of the visit was to see the decorators (all ladies) at work.
 Very capable and fast.
 Before our eyes they were painting and decorating cups, plates, tureens and so.

 The tour was also attended by a lady who had worked in the factory as a decorator 30 years ago.
-She had to leave the job to follow her husband in another region.
-She came back to Este to visit some relatives and discovered that the factory was open.
+At some point she had to leave the job to follow her husband in another region.
+On that day she came back to Este to visit some relatives and discovered that the factory was open.
 She told me she was really moved to see the factory again because she had many good memories of that place.
-When we arrived at the decorating room a decorator recognized her.
+Well, when we arrived at the decorating room a decorator recognized her.
 30 years ago she had just arrived at the factory and she was working in the warehouse.
-It was a nice emotional moment!
+So it was a nice emotional moment!

 Este Ceramics shop